Sparrow-Labs/Sparrow-Labs.github.io/_posts/2013-04-22-introducing_slrestfulcoredata.markdown

 @end
 ```

 But wait?
 Is this DRY?
-GitHub has the convention to give all attributenames containing identifiers an `id` suffix like in `gravatar_id` and all URLs have an `url` suffix.
+GitHub has the convention to give all attribute names containing identifiers an `id` suffix like in `gravatar_id` and all URLs have an `url` suffix.
 Of course, we would like to introduce some conventions for our own model as well.
 We would like to map an underscored JSON attribute containg `id` to a camelized objc attribute containing `identifier`.
 For example, `gravatar_id` should always be mapped to `gravatarIdentifier` and `some_id_value` to `someIdentifierValue`.
 SLRESTfulCoreData supports these naming conventions and we can extend our global Initilizer as follows:

 ```
 void GHInitializeSLRESTfulCoreData(void)